ZOROVIKKY/DigitRecognition/README.md

 ## Contact

-For questions or feedback, please open an issue on GitHub.
+For questions or feedback, please open an issue on GitHub. hello